-> Since sassafras isn’t native to our region, I’m unfamiliar with it.
+Since sassafras isn’t native to our region, I’m unfamiliar with them.
 It’s a good reference to know the health benefits of sassafras though.

-> If I’m going to consume it, it would be because of its anti-inflammatory properties and pain relief qualities.
+If I’m going to consume it, it would be because of its anti-inflammatory properties and pain relief qualities.

-> Which one on the list will you benefit the most with?
+Which one on the list will you benefit the most from?

-> However, there seem to be quite a few words of precaution about consuming sassafras all over the web.
+However, there seem to be quite a few words of precaution about consuming sassafras all over the web.
 You should also do your due diligence in studying.

 I highly recommend talking with your doctor or health professional first before consuming sassafras if you’re unsure of it.